 (b) Division of Banking and Financial Institutions Division.
 The Division of Banking and Financial Institutions is responsible for the supervision, regulation, and examination of state-chartered banks, trust companies, savings and loans, credit unions, consumer loan and sales finance companies, deferred deposit lenders, title loan companies, escrow companies, mortgage brokers and loan originators, and mortgage lenders.
 The purpose of the supervisory function of banks and credit unions is to investigate the methods of operation and determine whether these institutions are operating in a safe and sound manner.
 The nondepository financial institutions and licensees are examined for compliance with federal and state law.
 Supervision of financial institutions is accomplished through examinations conducted by division examiners.

 (c) General Services Division.
 The General Services Division, composed of two bureaus and a business support services unit, is responsible for providing certain internal services to government agencies and the public.

 The Print and Mail Services Bureau provides printing services to state agencies by operating a central facility for duplicating and binding, desktop publishing, layout and design, graphic illustration, and forms design.
-It operates two quick copy centers, administers the state photocopy pool, and approves the procurement of all printing and printing-related purchases for state agencies.
+The bureau operates a quick copy center, administers the state photocopy pool, and manages procurement of all printing and printing-related purchases for state agencies.
 Mail services for state agencies in the Helena area are provided through a centralized facility that manages incoming, outgoing, and interagency mail.
 In addition, the bureau operates a full-service contract U.S. Post Office in the State Capitol.

 (d) Health Care and Benefits Division.
 The Health Care and Benefits Division provides competitive, comprehensive benefits that provide financial protection for state employees, retirees, legislators, and their families.
-Benefits include group health, medical, disability, vision, dental, life, long-term care, workers' compensation safety, and return-to-work protection.
-In addition, the division provides wellness programs, the state employee daycare, medical case management for high-cost medical care, and manages the sick leave fund for employees.
+Benefit programs provided include group health, medical, long-term disability, vision, dental, life, long-term care, workers' compensation policy, safety, and return-to-work protection.
+In addition, the division provides wellness programs, sick leave fund, and medical case management for high-cost medical care, for all state employees.

 (e) Risk Management and Tort Defense Division.
-The Risk Management and Tort Defense Division promotes the development of risk management principles and techniques through consultation with state participants; serves as a resource in resolving risk management and tort liability defense issues for the protection of state assets and resources; purchases and maintains a comprehensive insurance plan on behalf of state agencies; seeks timely and cost-effective resolution of all property and casualty claims filed against the state; and provides legal assistance to state defendants through the use of staff counsel, agency legal services counsel, or contract counsel.
+The Risk Management and Tort Defense Division promotes the development of risk management and loss prevention principles and techniques through consultation and training with state agencies and universities; serves as a resource in resolving risk management and tort liability defense issues for the protection of state assets and resources; purchases and maintains a comprehensive insurance plan on behalf of state agencies; seeks timely and cost-effective resolution of all property and casualty claims filed against the state; and provides legal assistance to state defendants through the use of staff counsel, agency legal services counsel, or contract counsel.

 The Risk Management Committee is composed of representatives from all state agencies.
-The committee is charged with assisting state agencies in managing their insurance, claims, and loss-prevention activities.
+The committee is charged with assisting state agencies in managing their loss prevention, insurance, and claims activities.

-The Risk Management Network, composed of state and private representatives, provides feedback and recommendations to the Risk Management and Tort Defense Division on the implementation and management of the state's insurance, claims, and loss-prevention programs.
+The Risk Management Network, composed of state and private representatives, provides feedback and recommendations to the Risk Management and Tort Defense Division on the implementation and management of the state's loss prevention, insurance, and claims programs.

 (f) State Financial Services Division.
-The State Financial Services Division is responsible for providing accounting and treasury services to all state agencies; serving as the central banking function for agencies; supporting the financial and budgeting modules of the Statewide Accounting, Budgeting, and Human Resource System (SABHRS); assisting local governments with financial reporting and audit review statutory compliance; and administering the Social Security Act Section 218 program for the state.
+The State Financial Services Division is responsible for providing accounting and procurement services and guidance to all state agencies; serving as the central banking function for agencies; supporting the financial and budgeting modules of the Statewide Accounting, Budgeting, and Human Resource System (SABHRS); assisting local governments with financial reporting and audit review statutory compliance; and administering the Social Security Act Section 218 program for the state.

 The State Accounting Bureau is the process owner of the SABHRS financial modules and provides technical assistance to agencies.
-The bureau prepares and publishes the state's annual comprehensive financial report (CAFR), develops the state's accounting policies and procedures, and provides technical accounting assistance to agencies.
-It also manages the state payment processes, maintains the state vendor file, and issues 1099 miscellaneous forms.
+The bureau prepares and publishes the state's comprehensive annual financial report (CAFR), develops the state's accounting policies and procedures, and provides technical accounting assistance to agencies.
+The Warrant Writer Unit manages the state payment processes, maintains the state vendor file, and issues 1099 miscellaneous forms.
 The Treasury Unit is responsible for maintaining accountability of all money and securities belonging to or held in trust by the state.

 The Financial Services Technology Bureau is responsible for the operational support and maintenance of the enterprise financial and budget development information systems in SABHRS.
 The bureau works in partnership with the State Accounting Bureau, Office of Budget and Program Planning, Legislative Fiscal Division, and the State Human Resources Division.
 The CAFR, budget books, single audit reports, and agency financial schedules rely on the financial information housed in SABHRS.

 (g) State Human Resources Division.
-The State Human Resources Division provides state agencies with a variety of human resource management services including professional development, salary administration, policy development, workforce planning, and payroll and benefit eligibility administration, and an employee assistance program.
-The State Human Resources Division is the owner of the SABHRS human capital management modules.
+The State Human Resources Division provides state agencies with a variety of human resource management services including professional development, salary administration, policy development, workforce planning, payroll and benefit eligibility administration, and an employee assistance program.
+The State Human Resources Division is the process owner of the SABHRS human capital management modules.
 In addition, the division provides support for the following two groups.